Frequently Asked Questions

 1.5.x and 1.6.x.
 Most importantly, a third-party task that is

-will no longer work in Ant
+part of CLASSPATH will no longer work in Ant

 1.6.x since the task now can't find Ant's classes.
 In a sense